Guide

 3 Examples of Successful Language Switchers

-You will often see language switchers as you browse the web.
-Though, if you don’t speak another language (or don’t look for an option), you may not be aware just how diverse they can be in terms of their design and location on the page.
+You’ll often see language switchers as you browse the web.
+However, if you don’t speak another language (or don’t look for an option), you may not be aware of just how diverse they can be regarding their design and location on the page.

 1. Microsoft Translator